 This guide describes in detail how Mimecast Awareness Training's risk scoring works, as found in the Performance | Risk Scoring section of the platform.
 View the Mimecast Awareness Training: Analyzing Performance page for further information.

 One of the biggest problems facing security professionals is how to effectively follow an employee’s digital footprint and accurately assign risk.
 Mimecast Awareness Training helps security professionals optimize real-time employee training data to assign timely, accurate, and relevant employee and organizational risk scores, with the ratings updated daily.

-- Expose potentially high risk employees and help predict who the riskiest employee may be in future.
+- Expose potentially high risk employees and help predict who the riskiest employee may be in the future.